aybabtme/uOttawa-at-CUSEC/README.md

 * __MAT2777__, Mountassir M'Hammed
 * __MAT1748__, Joseph Khoury
 * __PHI2794__, Matthew McLennan
+    * Answered: _Happy new year, and my apologies for the long delay in replying to your message.
+I've scheduled no tests or assignments for the period in question._
 * __PHY2723__, Christian Gigault
     * Answered: _No problem!_
 * __SEG4910__, Liam Peyton